Apply for the 2018 Student BMJ Clegg Scholarship

 This post will involve creating educational content not often covered at medical school or in textbooks.
 You will need to write articles, create multimedia content, and find medical teachers to interview and help develop content for publication online and in print.
 Some experience in teaching fellow medical students is essential.

-sBMJ Scholarship in medical education and social media (1 post)
+sBMJ Scholarship in user generated medical education content (1 post)

 sBMJ Scholarship in widening participation in medicine (1 post)